-New England and Pennsylvania have long fought over the origins of these enchanting cakey, gooey, hand-held “pies”.
-I’m not really a fighter, more of a lover, so honestly, who cares where they came from, they are just plain ol’ delicious!!
+WHOOPIE PIES!
+Heard of them?
+New England and Pennsylvania have long fought over the origins of these enchanting cakey, gooey, hand-held.
+I’m not really a fighter, more of a lover, so honestly, who cares where they came from — we just want to eat these tantalizing hand held pies!

 DELICIOUS CLASSIC NEW ENGLAND WHOOPIE PIES

 My husband is from New England and he grew up feasting on these delicious treats, so I had to master these gooey “pies” and quickly.
 I am happy to say that these rival those from his childhood, at least that’s what he tells me.

 Measure hot water in a measuring or bowl (big enough to allow the mixture to foam up).
 Add cocoa and baking soda, mixing together with fork, careful it will foam up quickly.
 Once smooth, set aside and allow foam to settle.

 Note | Once cooled and settled you’ll add sour cream to this mixture before adding to batter, so make sure your measuring device or bowl is large enough.

 See, it really foams up, here I’m using a 2 cup liquid measuring cup.